 4. Increase Hip Mobility

 If you have tight hips, then when you squat deeper your pelvis will fail to maintain a neutral position.

-With tight hips, as you increase the range of motion, your pelvis will ‘dump under you’ and your low back will start to round.
+With tight hips, as you increase the range of motion, your pelvis will ‘dump under you’ and your low back will start to round (a common squat mistake).
 This is known as a ‘posterior pelvic tilt’ or ‘butt wink’.
 The result is that the sheer force of the squat shift to your lumbar spine (low back).
 So not only will your hips feel restricted by going deeper, it can actually lead to injury over time.